|Colors:||White, cream, blue, black, red, blue, tabby, bi-colored|

 Temperament & Intelligence of the Turkish Angora

 More than just intelligent, these are very inquisitive cats.
-They like to open doors and cabinets, exploring the area and looking for some entertainment.
+They like to open doors and cabinets and explore the area and look for some entertainment.
 They’ll also turn on faucets and get into trouble to get your attention.

-Outgoing and extroverted, Turkish Angoras love to be the center of attention.
+As they’re outgoing and extroverted, Turkish Angoras love to be the center of attention.
 They’ll host all of your guests, interacting with each one.
-Of course, they have the most special bond with their person, who they’ll often lay with as they sleep or curl up on your lap while you sit.
+Of course, they have the most special bond with their owner, who they’ll often lay with as they sleep or curl up on your lap while you sit.